550 Madison Avenue: Shaft

 On all elevations of the facade, the intermediate stories are divided vertically into several bays, each of which has one single-pane window on each floor.
 The Madison Avenue (eastern) and western elevations of the facade are identical to each other, as are the 55th and 56th Street elevations.
-The west and east facades are divided into nine bays each.
+The western and eastern elevations are divided into nine bays each.
 The center bay is eight windows wide, with three sets of four windows on either side, as well as a wide single window at the extreme north and south ends.
 Granite spandrel panels separate the windows on different stories, except at the executive offices in the top three stories, which contained bays with glazed curtain walls.
-The north and south facades are divided into six bays each, separated by granite piers.
+The northern and southern elevations are divided into six bays each, separated by granite piers.
 There are joints, or gaps, where the panels meet.
 The panels are further divided by shallower false joints, which resemble the real joints.

 The granite panels are typically 2 or 5 in thick, while the mullions are 6 or 10 in square.
 The granite panels are extremely heavy, with many panels weighing over 1 ST, so they could not be hung onto the steel frame as with typical skyscrapers.
 Leslie Robertson determined that each granite panel had to be anchored individually to the steel frame, and the mounting apparatus had to be strong enough to support the weight of two panels.